TheBinaryNinja/tvapp2/README.md

 <br />

-Save the `.env` file and exit.
+Save the `📄 .env` file and exit.
 For these environment variables to be detected by Traefik, you must give your Traefik container a restart.
 Until you restart Traefik, it will not be able to generate your new SSL certificates.
 Before doing the restart, we need to create one more folder and file; this is where Traefik will store your SSL certificate generated by Cloudflare.

 <br />

 Run the commands below, which will do the following:

 - Create a new folder called `cloudflare`
-- Create a new file named `acme.json`
+- Create a new file named `📄 acme.json`
-- Set the permission for the `acme.json` file to `chmod 600`.
+- Set the permission for the `📄 acme.json` file to `chmod 600`.
   - If you do not do this step, Traefik will fail to start.
 You must change the permissions in order to protect the file.

 ```shell